nim-lang/fusion/src/fusion/matching.rst

 ``opt``

-    Optional single element match - if sequence contains less elements than necessary element is considered missing.
+    Optional single element match - if sequence contains fewer elements than necessary element is considered missing.
 In that case either `default` fallback (if present) is used as value, or capture is set to `None(T)`.